trygve-lie/yocto.js/README.md

 ## Working with yocto.js

 yocto.js operate on lists of objects.
-All objects put into the base is then traversed by matching with a template object that contains the keys and values one want to match on.
+All objects put into the base is looked up by matching with a template object that contains the keys and values one want to match on.

 Lets say we want to have a database of [LP Records](http://en.wikipedia.org/wiki/LP_record).
 This can be represented as a list of objects like this: